nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-01-25-an-adoption-strategy-for-testing-with-visual-studio-2010/index.md

 ---
+title: An adoption strategy for testing with Visual Studio 2010
+date: 2012-01-25
+author: MrHinsh
 id: "4223"
-title: "An adoption strategy for testing with Visual Studio 2010"
-date: "2012-01-25"
-categories:
-  - "tools-and-techniques"
-tags:
-  - "mtm"
-  - "nwcadence"
-  - "practices"
-  - "tfs"
-  - "tfs2010"
-coverImage: "nakedalm-experts-visual-studio-alm-3-3.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "an-adoption-strategy-for-testing-with-visual-studio-2010"
+slug: an-adoption-strategy-for-testing-with-visual-studio-2010
 aliases:
 - /blog/an-adoption-strategy-for-testing-with-visual-studio-2010
+tags:
+- mtm
+- nwcadence
+- practices
+- tfs
+- tfs2010
+categories:
+- tools-and-techniques
+coverImage: nakedalm-experts-visual-studio-alm-3-3.png

 ---

 Its hard for developers to work with testers and its hard for testers to work with developers.
 There are many tools out there to help teams break down those barriers between them and I really like both the features and workflow of Microsoft Test Manager (MTM).
 While I am not a tester, I am a developer and the rich bugs that are produced by MTM help me reproduce that evasive bug and improves my relationship with what should be my teammates.